 So, with this new requirement in mind, it becomes clear that Q4 is right now the best candidate, but with Q2 next in line.

-It was therefore proposed to Q4 that it hosts the incubation role and mechanism at this stage, bearing in mind that the future structure of SG17 may change this allocation.
+It was therefore proposed to Q4 that it hosts the incubation role and mechanism at this stage.

+Then with WTSA20 it was agreed to create a new Question 15 (Q15/17) for Security for/by emerging technologies including quantum-based security which naturally hosted the incubation mechanism.

 7 Benefits and risks of the incubation mechanism